WHat’s on the table this summer?

 In both cases, trust a meat thermometer to tell you when you’re done.
 Pork needs to be cooked to 160F (about 75C).

-In any event, my plate looked like this:
+My plate looked like this:

 The meal was amazingly inexpensive, considering a meal like this at the local barbecue place would easily be $10.